Alvan-Dmello/Predictive-Maintenance/README.md

 Refer to the Project report for a detailed description of the steps .
 All the files utilised for the project are present in this repository in respective folders.
 As a starting point, use the jupyter notebook.

 # Published Results
-The results from the analysis are the looker charts and graphs which are present in the Looker folder in this repository.
-Refer to the project report for a detailed explanation of the graphs
+The results of the model's predictions, including its accuracy, precision, and feature importance, are summarized in the Report.
+The report includes detailed explanations of the model's performance and the impact of feature engineering and hyperparameter tuning on prediction quality.